phetsims/least-squares-regression/doc/implementation-notes.md

 dataPointsOnGraph, is defined and contains all the dataPoints that are overlapping with the graph.
 All statistical properties, including residuals, are based on the dataPoints contained in dataPointsOnGraph.
 The model contains two additional Observable Arrays, myLineResiduals, and bestFitLineResiduals.
-There is not necessarily a one to one correspondence between the the number of dataPoints on graph and the number of residuals.
+There is not necessarily a one to one correspondence between the number of dataPoints on graph and the number of residuals.
 Special care must be taken when only one dataPoint is on the graph.
 All the logic for the residuals is handled in the graph model.
 The ResidualLineAndSquareNode merely handles the view for a line residual and a squared residual.